August 25, 2020 4 Tips to Drive More Conversions with Your Facebook Ads’ Landing Pages

 Last, visuals have the power to deliver emotional cues and messages to your landing page visitors, without the use of additional copy.

-For example, if you a have bold red button or arrow, this sends a strong signal to visitors that action should be taken quickly.
+For example, if you have a bold red button or arrow, this sends a strong signal to visitors that action should be taken quickly.
 Whereas, if your visuals are primarily blue, it’s subconscious language is more friendly and calming.

 3. Use the KISS principle